nathany/ferris-mark-vk/PROMPTS.md

 >   - `4` (bytes per pixel) → `RGBA_BYTES_PER_PIXEL`
 >   - `60.0` (physics scaling) → `TARGET_FPS`

+...

-> Let's take a look at swapchain creation and recreation.
+> Let's take a look at swapchain creation and recreation next.
-- Some areas could use more consistent builder patterns for better readability, particularly in swapchain creation where we mix direct assignment with builders.
+> - Some areas could use more consistent builder patterns for better readability, particularly in swapchain creation where we mix direct assignment with builders.
-- The swapchain recreation logic is scattered and could be consolidated for better maintainability.
+> - The swapchain recreation logic is scattered and could be consolidated for better maintainability.

+1. Consistent Builder Pattern Implementation
+2. Consolidated Recreation Logic

 ---

+> Are we benefiting from the anyhow crate?
+Is error handling more concise with it?

 ## Maybe Later

 **Memory usage profiling**: Understand actual memory consumption patterns

+Validation Performance Warning: [ BestPractices-NVIDIA-ClearColor-NotCompressed ] | MessageID = 0x916108d1
+vkCmdBeginRendering(): pRenderingInfo->pColorAttachments[0] [NVIDIA] Clearing image with format VK_FORMAT_B8G8R8A8_SRGB without a 1.0f or 0.0f clear color.
+The clear will not get compressed in the GPU, harming performance.
+This can be fixed using a clear color of VkClearColorValue{0.0f, 0.0f, 0.0f, 0.0f}, or VkClearColorValue{1.0f, 1.0f, 1.0f, 1.0f}.
+Alternatively, use VK_FORMAT_R8G8B8A8_UNORM, VK_FORMAT_B8G8R8A8_UNORM, VK_FORMAT_A8B8G8R8_UNORM_PACK32, VK_FORMAT_A2R10G10B10_UNORM_PACK32, VK_FORMAT_A2B10G10R10_UNORM_PACK32, VK_FORMAT_R16G16B16A16_UNORM, VK_FORMAT_R16G16B16A16_SNORM, VK_FORMAT_R16G16B16A16_UINT, VK_FORMAT_R16G16B16A16_SINT, VK_FORMAT_R16G16B16A16_SFLOAT, VK_FORMAT_R32G32B32A32_SFLOAT, or VK_FORMAT_B10G11R11_UFLOAT_PACK32.
+Objects: 1
+    [0] VkCommandBuffer 0x21915374020

 Validation Performance Warning: [ BestPractices-vkAllocateMemory-small-allocation ] | MessageID = 0xfd92477a
 vkAllocateMemory(): pAllocateInfo->allocationSize is 27720.
 This is a very small allocation (current threshold is 262144 bytes).
 You should make large allocations and sub-allocate from one large VkDeviceMemory.